tussoch/run_analysis/CodeBook.md

 "Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:" and are indicated by an "angle" prefix.
 These are the last seven variables listed below.

-A full list is features resented is thus:
+A full list of features presented is thus:

 timebodyaccelmeanx
 timebodyaccelmeany